 Chesapeake Bay Beach

-Chic’s Beach also offers historic attractions like the Cape Henry Lighthouse.
-Climb to the lantern room and capture sweeping views of the water.
-Or, visit the site where the first permanent English settlers landed in 1607.
+Spend the day at First Landing State Park and explore the 19 miles of hiking trails or enjoy an ecological kayak tour.
+Chic’s Beach also offers historic attractions like the Cape Henry Lighthouse where you can climb to the lantern room and capture sweeping views of the water.
+Or visit the site where the first permanent English settlers landed in 1607.

 Past the paved roadways are inlets, marshes and plenty of country to explore.
 Launch a kayak from Munden Point Park, on the North Landing River, or paddle through the marshy wetlands of Back Bay.